JonathanPitre/Intune.HV.Tools/README.md

 New-ClientVM -TenantName 'Powers-Hell' -OSBuild 2004 -NumberOfVMs 10 -CPUsPerVM 2 -VMMemory 8gb -SkipAutopilot
 ```

 Exactly the same as the previous step.
-Using the parameter <code>SkipAutopilot</code> allows you to build VMs without injecting the Autopilot configuration file into the *.VHDX.
+Using the parameter `SkipAutopilot` allows you to build VMs without injecting the Autopilot configuration file into the *.VHDX.

 ## Caveat Emptor